Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

 \subsubsection{Visualisation}

 We used the same virtual avatar (shown in Fig.\ \ref{fig:interfaces}) in all rendered videos during the challenge and the evaluation.
-The avatar had 56 joints (full body including fingers) and was designed to be gender neutral and omit eyes or mouth to help evaluators focus on the rest of the body instead.
+The avatar had 56 joints (full body including fingers).
+Since the speech and motion presented to our test takers was sourced from multiple people, the avatar was designed to be a gender-neutral humanoid figure without the hallmarks of any particular individual.
+Instead of a fully realistic body shape and textures, a simplified design resembling a social robot was used.
+As the challenge did not encompass the generation of gaze information, lip motion, or facial expression, eyes and mouth were omitted from the avatar, to help evaluators instead focus on the motion of the rest of the body.
+The avatar is of sufficiently high polygon count so that its surface was shaded smoothly.
 All teams had access to the official visualisation and rendering pipeline during the system-building phase, in the form of code, a portable Docker container, and a web server to which BVH files could be submitted to be rendered as video.
 Participants could send a 30-fps BVH file to the visualisation server, and these files would then be processed as quickly as possible into videos visualising the motion on the avatar.
-The visualisation server code is open sourced and publicly available at \href{https://github.com/TeoNikolov/genea_visualizer/}{github.com/TeoNikolov/genea\_visualizer/}, whilst the rendered stimulus videos are available at \href{https://doi.org/10.5281/zenodo.6997925}{doi.org/10.5281/zenodo.6997925}.
-The visualiser code was available to the participants during the challenge, and they were free to use it to host their own servers if they wished.
+The visualisation server code has been open sourced (see \href{https://github.com/TeoNikolov/genea_visualizer}{github.com/TeoNikolov/genea\_visualizer}).
+The code was available to the participants during the challenge, and they were free to use it to host their own servers if they wished.
 The final rendered stimuli used a resolution of 1440$\times$1080.